hww/XiBus/README.md

 nubus_memory.sv - Memory controller used for tests

-cpu_bus.v - Encoder from PicoRV bus to this NuBus controller
+nubus_cpubus.v - Encoder from PicoRV bus to this NuBus controller

 ## Makefile